dealako/td-homework/README.md

 To validate the deployment, review the CloudFormation output for the ELB host.
 Open the ELB host link in a web browser.

-Alternatively, log into the DevOps box and run the following (for example):
+Alternatively, log into the DevOps box and run the following (just an example - you'll need to adjust the default Security Group of the ELB for the DevOps box to access the ELB via HTTP/S):

 ```bash
 ubuntu@ip-10-0-0-243:~$ for i in `seq 1 100`; do curl -s http://internal-ElasticLoadBalancer-2120497040.us-west-2.elb.amazonaws.com | grep Hello; sleep 1; done